MahaboobJS/applications/README.md

 Open your web browser and go to: `http://localhost:3000`

-🎉 **Congratulations!** If you see the reBiz application, you've successfully set up the project!
+🎉 **Congratulations!** If you see the rebiz application, you've successfully set up the project!

 ---